 GROUP LEADER

-All GEEO/G Adventures trips are led by a Chief Experience Officer (CEO), whose role is to take the hassle out of travel and help you get the most from your trip.
+All GEEO programs are led by a G Adventures Chief Experience Officer (CEO), whose role is to take the hassle out of travel and help you get the most from your trip.
 They’ll share information about the places you visit, suggest activities and restaurants, and introduce you to our local friends.
 While not traditional guides, CEOs have broad knowledge of the region’s history, culture, and daily life.
-On some excursions, local guides are used for deeper insight—giving you the best of both worlds.
+On some excursions, local guides are used for deeper insight.

 PROGRAM DETAILS